pytest-dev/pytest/HOWTORELEASE.rst

 How to release pytest (draft)
 --------------------------------------------

-1. bump version numbers in setup.py and pytest/__init__.py
+1. bump version numbers in pytest/__init__.py (setup.py reads it)

 2. check and finalize CHANGELOG

-3. write doc/en/announce/pytest-VERSION.txt and include
+3. write doc/en/announce/release-VERSION.txt and include
    it in doc/en/announce/index.txt

 4. use devpi for uploading a release tarball to a staging area: